 At the base of the society were the farmers and fishermen, who lived scattered in different parts of the territory.
 The farmers had almost all of the valleys in this way; they could develop agriculture with more space and fertile land.

 The Nasca culture did not have a unified government or a capital but was a grouping of local lordships.
-These lordships occupied the valleys, at the ends of which were the settlements since the rest of the territory along each river was dedicated exclusively to agriculture.
+These lordships occupied the valleys, at the ends of which were the settlements, since the rest of the territory along each river was dedicated exclusively to agriculture.

-These lordships eventually made alliances, the only common bond being a religion, in addition to culture.
+These lordships eventually made alliances, the only common bond being religion, in addition to culture.
 The struggles between them must have been ongoing.

 The Nasca were very fond of war.
 They were always looking for trophy heads and painted their faces imitating the falcon’s spots, as seen in their artistic representations.